clyvari/OutlookTricks/rules/AutoRSVP/README.md

   * Going to your calendar
   * Checking the Sent folder and see what responses were sent
   * Checking the Deleted folder and see what meetings were deleted
-    * In case you use one of the _silent_ maro, you will see the meeting response in the deleted folder as well.
+    * In case you use one of the `Silently` maro, you will see the meeting response in the deleted folder as well.